evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS_Sport_Turismo/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan GTS Sport Turismo has a maximum power of 440 KW (598 hp / 590 bhp).
-Without overboost, it is 420 KW (571 hp / 571 bhp) The torque is 850 nm with overboost and  without overboost.
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.7 seconds and has a top speed of 250 km/h (155 mph).
+With overboost, the Porsche Taycan GTS Sport Turismo reaches a maximum power of 440 kW (598 hp / 590 bhp).
+Without overboost, it provides a strong 420 kW (571 hp / 563 bhp).
+The maxium torque is at 850 Nm (627 ft-lb).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.7 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.

 ## Battery, range, and charging